 Blanch green beans: Bring a large pot of salted water to a boil, add your green beans and cook for 5 minutes, then drain and plunge in a bath of ice water for 1 minute.
 Drain again and set aside.
 If using haricot vert or skinny green beans, blanch for 3 minutes instead of 5.

 In a large saucepan (preferably one that is oven-proof so you can wash one less dish), melt butter over medium heat.
 I used an oval, 12.5″ x 9″cast iron baking dish for both my sautéing and baking.
+A 10″ lodge cast iron skillet would also work well.
 Next, add chopped mushrooms, salt, pepper, and sauté for 5 minutes.
 Add garlic and sauté for another 2 minutes.
 Mix in flour and cook for another minute.
 Then add broth slowly, about ¼ cup at a time, stirring constantly.
 Bring to a simmer for approximately 3 minutes, stirring occasionally.
 Add cream and sherry and simmer for another 5 minutes.
 Remove from heat.

 Grate some fresh nutmeg into your sauce and taste for seasoning (if you don’t have fresh nutmeg but have ground nutmeg, add a pinch or two).
 Add more salt and pepper if needed.
 Stir in green beans and top with crispy onions.
 Bake on a low rack of your oven for 15-20 minutes, until the sauce is bubbling and the onions are dark brown and crispy.